A part-time Permaculture Design Course to get you living the good life.

 It was amazing!
 More than what I hoped for.
 So grateful to have had the opportunity to learn from Hannah and the team!
 (Manuela).

 We ask that you give us two weeks notice if you choose to step out of the course; we’ll provide a refund, minus the deposit fee.
 Alternatively you can pass your place onto a friend or family member or choose to use this as credit towards one of our future courses.
-If we have to cancel the course for whatever reason, we’ll provide a full refund immediately.
+If we have to cancel the course due to Covid-19, we’ll provide a refund immediately, minus the deposit.

 Please note, this course will be run in accordance to Covid-19 guidelines recommended at the time.
 If you are unwell with flu like symptoms we ask you to please not attend the workshop – contact us beforehand to discuss options.